adhering/midl-website/pages/index.md

 [![Lübeck 2021](/images/card-small-2021.png)](https://2021.midl.io)
 [% / %]

 Medical Imaging with Deep Learning (MIDL) brings the community of deep learning and medical imaging researchers, clinicians and health-care companies together for in-depth discussion and exchange of ideas.
 To learn more about MIDL, read our [aims and scope](/aims-and-scope.html) and visit the conference sites listed above.

-We will soon issue a call for the organization of MIDL in 2022.
-Prospective organizers will be invited to present their bid during MIDL 2020 in Montréal.

 MIDL is organized by the [MIDL Foundation](/foundation.html).

+We will soon issue a call for the organization of MIDL in 2022 and 2023.

+{% from "_macros.html" import newsletter %}
+{{ newsletter() }}